|Target group:||Students of the TU Dresden|

 - Elementary oral and written text production and interaction on this topic.

-- Development of relevant reading and listening strategies.
+- Development of relevant reading strategies and listening strategies.

 - Development of grammatical structures and an extended vocabulary.